 “Accountability” – Hadley Kennary

 Compelling pop music is always worth the wait.
-Thankfully, the blend of ear-catching lyrics and gorgeous melodies on Habits arrived just on time.
+Three years after the well-received Momentum, Kennary has crafted another gem of an EP with Habits, an album that seamlessly combines mature lyrics and gorgeous melodies.
 Kennary is no stranger to a killer turn of phrase (“I’m a virgin to aversion” caused me to sit up straight), but it’s her heartfelt conviction that allows her songs to resonate in the minds of listeners long after the final notes fade.

 “Better Off” – Katie